key4hep/k4MLJetTagger/README.md

 ### Adding new input observables for tagging

-- You need to train a new model.
-- Export the model to ONNX as described above.
 - Extract the wanted parameter in `JetObservablesRetriever` and modify the `Pfcand` Struct in `Structs.h` by adding the new observables as an attribute.
+- Modify `JetObsWriter` and add your new observable to be saved in the output root file.
+- Retrieve a root file (default `jetconst_obs.root`) by running `k4run ../k4ProjectTemplate/options/retrieveJetConstObs.py` which uses the `JetObsWriter`.
+- Use the root output `jetconst_obs.root` to _retrain the model_.
+- Convert your trained model to ONNX as explained above.

 ### When do I need to train a new model and exchange it here?
 - If you want to run at a different energy.